ngDocumentor/ngDocumentor/src/assets/mddocs/intro.md

 #### Getting started - 10 Minutes

-* Clone the [ngDocumentor github site repository](https://github.com/ngDocumentor/ngDocumentor.github.io) OR download the [latest release v2.2.0](https://github.com/ngDocumentor/ngDocumentor.github.io/releases) to use the ngDocumentor site distribution directly.
+* Clone the [ngDocumentor github site repository](https://github.com/ngDocumentor/ngDocumentor.github.io) OR download the [latest release v3.0.0](https://github.com/ngDocumentor/ngDocumentor.github.io/releases) to use the ngDocumentor site distribution directly.

 * NOTE: If you clone the [ngDocumentor github site repository](https://github.com/ngDocumentor/ngDocumentor.github.io), and do not intend to use Service Worker / Offline viewing support then you can safely delete the `ngsw-worker.js` and `ngsw.json` files from the github clone.
 Alternatively, if you wish to use the offline viewing (caching) support then use the [ngDocumentor Angular source](https://github.com/ngDocumentor/ngDocumentor) to create a offline viewing enabled build for yourself.
-Build steps for ngDocumentor development branch can be found in [README.md](https://github.com/ngDocumentor/ngDocumentor/blob/master/README.md) or [here](#/building).
+Build steps for ngDocumentor development branch can be found [here](#/building) or in [README.md](https://github.com/ngDocumentor/ngDocumentor/blob/master/README.md).

 * If you have created your markdown (.md files) wiki for your project, that should be your starting point.
 If not create your documentation.
+You can have a look at [.md doc generation](#/generatedocs) tips and support here.
 Copy all your `.md` files (with the respective folder structure, if needed) into the `assets/mddocs` folder in the downloaded ngDocumentor release.
 In case of a cloned repository you will find the mddocs folder directly within the `src/assets` folder.

 * Create `assets/mddocs/home.md` for top first level home link.
 This is currently needed and not optional.
 [1] `home.md` will be path `/` or `/home`.